| History of Rochester | History

 In 1894, the president of the Rochester Gas and Electric Company and other company officials sought permission to install steam pipes from RG&E's Station No. 2 to supply heat to their nearby properties on Furnace street near State and Mill streets.
 RG&E was willing to supply the steam, but was not interested in installing or maintaining the steam pipes.
 In 1904, the Rochester Railway and Light Company acquired RG&E and in 1907 agreed to supply steam to the Genesee Reduction Company plant north of their new Station No. 3.
 The company supplied steam from their gas plant on the east side of the Genesee River to the Bausch & Lomb Optical Company in 1909, and the following year Station No. 35 on Litchfield Street began supplying exhaust steam to the adjacent Utz & Dunn Shoe Factory and James Cunningham Son & Co.
 Automobile Factory.
 The Railway and Light Company also joined the new National District Heating Association, which had been founded the year before.
 Seven association presidents were RG&E employees, and annual conference was held in the city in 1914 and 1934.
-Steam was supplied to the Eastman Kodak office building on State Street in 1912, and around 1914 the company bought an isolated plant in the Beehive Building on Graves Street and supplied steam to buildings across Aqueduct Street.
+Steam was supplied to the Eastman Kodak office building on State Street in 1912, and around 1914 the company began supplying steam from Station #26, a former isolated plant in the Beehive Building between Aqueduct and Graves Streets.

 The company changed its name to Rochester Gas and Electric Corporation in 1919, when it had 75 steam customers.
 By 1924 the company was serving 125 steam customers and started construction of a new plant on Lawn Street to serve the downtown business district.
 Station 8 opened in October, 1925, and two years later Station 9 began service in a separate industrial district at Lincoln Park on Mt.
 Read Boulevard.
 Steam sales continued to grow, and in 1946 a high pressure steam line was built from Station 3 (Beebee Station) to supply the downtown district, relegation Station 8 to backup and peaking service.
 The company overtook Indianapolis to become the fourth largest district heating system in the country, behind New York City, Detroit and Philadelphia.
 Rochester held this spot until 1969, when Boston captured fourth place.